OpenRC/openrc/README.md

 ## Discussions

-We are testing [discussions](https://github.com/OpenRC/openrc/discussions), so feel free to open topics there.
+We are testing [discussions](https://github.com/navi-desu/openrc/discussions), so feel free to open topics there.

 ## Reporting Bugs

-Please report bugs on our [bug tracker](http://github.com/OpenRC/openrc/issues).
+Please report bugs on our [bug tracker](http://github.com/navi-desu/openrc/issues).

 If you can contribute code , please feel free to do so by opening [pull requests](https://github.com/OpenRC/openrc/pulls).

 ## IRC Channel

-We have an official irc channel, #openrc on the libera network.
+We have an official irc channel, #navi on the libera network.
-Please connect your irc client to irc.libera.chat and join #openrc on that network.
+Please connect your irc client to irc.libera.chat and join #navi on that network.